 Black-veined White (Aporia crataegi)

-2011 photos highlighted in green.
-Click on any photo to go to an enlarged picture, or simply scroll down the page.
+2024 photographs highlighted in yellow.
+Click on any photograph to go to an enlarged picture, or simply scroll down the page.

-Crataegi is a very large butterfly and very gregarious, especially when puddling as 12529 shows - there were 50 or more puddling at one very small area, apparently no different to any other adjacent damp areas.
+Crataegi is a large butterfly and very gregarious, especially when puddling as 12529 shows - there were 50 or more puddling at one very small area, apparently no different to any other adjacent damp areas.
 When disturbed, they all fly up as if a flock of birds, and re-settle again in the same spot often landing on top of each other.
 It's spectacle you could watch for hours.

 I can remember the first time I saw crataegi in the Queyras National Park in 2000 and I perched dangerously leaning over a cliff to get a postage-stamp size picture.
 It could have easily been my epitaph.
 Since then I have seen it in thousands in many places and the Dordogne in particular.
 It also seems to like the medium altitudes of many mountain areas, and I have found it in huge numbers between around 1000m and 1300m, although it does occur at higher altitudes. |